Svehla/reflect-metadata-SCKS/readme.md

 ### Decorators

-Decorators are syntax-sugar that give us the option to write quasi `high-order-function` to enhance `classes`, `methods`, and `attributes`.
+Decorators are syntax-sugar that give us the option to write quasi `high-order-function` to enhance `classes`, `methods`, and `properties`.

 ```typescript
 class ExampleClass {